sagemath/trac_to_gh/Issue 6109.md

 # Issue 6109: Bring documentation for QQbar up to 100% and add to reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6109

 Original creator: cremona